mint2y/discord.py/docs/api.rst

 API Reference
 ===============

-The following section outlines the API of discord.py.
+The following section outlines the API of discord.py.  baby

 .. note::